With the end of the year fast approaching, Canadian taxpayers will want to consider all the tax planning opportunities available to them.

 • Planning for disabled individuals

-Taking the time to review your tax situation before the end of the year may result in significant savings.
-And don’t wait until the last week of the year to get the ball rolling!.
+It’s important to plan ahead - Taking the time to review your tax situation before the end of the year can result in significant savings.
+For more information on this topic, please speak to your financial planner.

 This article is written by or on behalf of an outsourced columnist and does not necessarily reflect the views of Castanet.